Brain researcher wins prestigious medal

 World-leading research on the causes and treatments of disorders of the brain has won Professor Michael (Mike) Dragunow (Faculty of Medical and Health Sciences) the Hercus Medal from the Royal Society Te Apārangi.

-Dragunow has made major contributions to our understanding of brain pharmacology and has developed drugs for brain disorders.
+Dragunow has made major contributions to our understanding of brain pharmacology and is working on developing drugs for brain disorders.
 He is based at the Centre for Brain Research, where he is researching the underlying biology of brain disorders, and working on developing treatments for disorders and cancers of the brain, using innovative methods of drug discovery.

 Dragunow’s first breakthrough was in epilepsy research, showing for the first time the critical role of the neuromodulator adenosine in stopping seizures.
 He also investigated the importance of a brain protein called c-Fos that regulates gene expression and builds up following seizures.